avl/noatun/docs/book.md

 Messages are automatically removed from the database when they are no longer needed.

-The basic approach is that Noatun tracks exactly what information a message writes.
+The basic approach is that Noatun tracks exactly what information a message's `apply`-method writes.
-Once all that information has been overwritten, the message can be removed.
+Once all that information has been overwritten, the message can be removed (with some caveats).

 ```mermaid
 block-beta